edwardo2013/CODE2040_API/README.md

 I comunicate with an API.
 To understand how it works, I followed CodeAcademy quick [tutorial](http://www.codecademy.com/courses/python-intermediate-en-6zbLp/0/1) of API to see examples on how the requests and json libraries from Python can be used to communicate with the API.
 I really feel that I learned a lot just reading the documentation and programming this exercises.

 ##Stages
-The first three stages where very straithforward.
+The first three stages where very straightforward.
 The last one, (interval.py) was a bit trikier.
 Nevertheless, I manage to get it done using the datetime Python library.

 Although I cannot implement the following in other programming languages such as C++ using the cpp-netlib library due to time constrains (Partial and Final Exams are ahead) is easy to see that it can be programmed very easily:

-**Stage 1 reverse a string** - I used a very straithforward implementation a la C++, but there are several ways to do it.
+**Stage 1 reverse a string** - I used a very straightforward implementation a la C++, but there are several ways to do it.

 * Using recursion: Solve this using a recursive function is easy.
 * Using a stack: Reversing calls for it.